Many rain harvesting enthusiasts have made the error of purchasing a poorly-made rain barrel only to find water leaking out from underneath it.

 Cheaply-made, mass-produced barrels made by companies who’ve jumped on the rainwater harvesting bandwagon will soon show their true caliber.

 We’ve compiled a list of the best quality, best-reviewed barrels that have proven to be a reliable component of many rainwater harvesting systems.
-Be sure to read our review at the end of the article.

 In this article, we'll cover:

 - Reviews of the best rain barrels for rainwater harvesting

 - The importance, major benefits, and practical uses of a good, modern rain barrel

 - How to know the difference between a quality rain barrel and a cheap one by addressing the different components and materials

 - How to set up and maintain a rain barrel for your rainwater harvesting system

 - 100 Gallons